adam-srut/QD-engine/README.md

     linewidth: 250
     finalstate: 2 # index of the final eigenstate in `eigenstates.nc`
 ```
 The structure of the input block is similar to the `spectrum` block described above.
-The important part is the index of the final scattering state in the `eigenstates.nc` file, which is described above.
+The important part is the index of the final scattering state $\psi_f$ in the `eigenstates.nc` file, which is described above.
 It is also possible to provide a list of indices.
 Furthermore, file `WF.nc` from an excited state propagation has to be present to compute the cross-correlation function.

 &nbsp;&nbsp;&nbsp;&nbsp;[2] Lee & Heller, *J. Chem.
 Phys.*, **1979**, *71*(12), 4777–4788.
 [DOI](https://doi.org/10.1063/1.438316)